x467chen/Airbnb-New-User-Prediction/Readme.md

 ## Challenge Solved

-1.Overfitting
+1.Overfitting <br>
-2.Imbalanced varibles
+2.Imbalanced varibles <br>

 ## Contributors

-The dataset we used is provided by Kaggle.com., which can be find in the following link: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings
+The dataset we used is provided by Kaggle.com, which can be find in the following link: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings